CedarI/turtleprize/README.md

 ### Shaft Mining
 - Traditional surface-to-bedrock mining
-- Improved spacing pattern covers more area than original
+- Improved spacing pattern covers more area
 - Good for smaller areas or when you need complete coverage

 ## Fuel Management